 The first years of Jackie’s career were spent in product marketing for entertainment and news companies on digital and TV platforms, followed by marketing and community affairs communications for an urban planning company.
 In 2016, Jackie and Gustavo moved to Napa, and after studying wine through the WSET program and Napa Valley Community College, started working in marketing for a Napa winery.
 She joined us at the Bedrock tasting room in early 2018, and when not pouring wine for happy guests, is most likely hiking, traveling, watching soccer, concert-hopping around the Bay, shopping for ceramics, listening to Podcasts and working on her Spanish.

-Morgan’s dog Caritas is a 16th century counter-Reformationist Catholic masked as a 9.5-year-old Great Pyrenees.
-Her favorite activities are showcasing her divine right of dominance over “zat horrid Huguenot!”
-Kinley, silently judging the Bedrock team for their innumerable shortcomings, and graciously forgiving said shortcomings when peace offerings of the culinary sort are extended.
-She is the absolute best.
-And the homonymic namesake for Cuvée Karatas.
+Morgan’s dog Caritas, a 16th century Counter-Reformationist Catholic masked as a majestic Great Pyrenees, lived a glorious 13 years before passing in June of 2019.
+Her days were spent engaging in her favorite activities: showcasing her divine right of dominance over “zee horrid Huguenots!” (aka Kinley and Maya), silently judging the Bedrock team for their innumerable shortcomings, and graciously forgiving said shortcomings when peace offerings of the culinary sort were extended.
+She was the absolute best, and the namesake for Cuvée Karatas.

-Cody’s dog Kinley is a Golden Retriever whose primary goal in life, besides napping, is to greet every person that walks into the winery.
-His favorite foods are anything stolen from Bedrock harvest interns, whole sticks of butter and/or chunks of Parmigiano; his favorite beverage is beer, especially after a long harvest day.
-He thinks he is the boss of the winery, which is only true when Caritas isn’t around.
+Cody’s dogs Kinley and Maya are Golden Retrievers whose primary goal in life, besides napping, is to greet every person that walks into the winery.
+Kinley’s favorite activity is napping under Cody’s desk; Maya’s is following the winery crew around in search of spilled wine.
+Their favorite foods are anything stolen from Bedrock harvest interns, whole sticks of butter and/or chunks of Parmigiano.
+Kinley's favorite beverage is beer, especially after a long harvest day, and Maya’s is mid-fermentation Bedrock Heritage Wine.